arbabiha/StochasticModelingwData/README.md

 ## files in the root folder:

 #### Lorenz 96:
-Finds a 1D SDE and a 1D nonlinear observation map that reproduces the statistics of a chaotic Lorenz 96 state variable
+Finds a 1D SDE and a 1D nonlinear observation map that reproduces the statistics of a chaotic Lorenz 96 state variable.
+Runtime ~ 5 min.

 #### Cavity:
 Finds a 10D SDE and 10D nonlinear map that give the same stat as SPOD modal coordinates.
-Before running this download the cavity time series data from ... and put in "thehood" folder.
+Runtime ~1hr.

 #### Climate:
 Given chaotic climate time series, it uses the transport to extrapolate the tails of the distribution.
+Runtime ~ 0.5 hr.

+The bottleneck of above codes is computing the inverse of transport maps for SDE models.
+The reported simulation times are based on using 20 parallel threads.

 ## Dependencies: